drew-1618/K-Means_image_palette_extractor/README.md

 Use the **Elbow Method** to ensure the K value (number of colors) is analytically justified, not arbitrary.

-The plot below shows how the **Inertia** (Sum of Squared Distances) decreases as the number of clusters K increases.
+The plot below shows how the **Inertia** (Sum of Squared Distances in L\*a\*b Space) decreases as the number of clusters K increases.

 The point where the curve bends (the "elbow") indicates that adding more clusters provides diminishing returns on fitting the data.

-In this specific case, the elbow occurs within K=3 to K=5 (depending on the granularity desired), confirming that four colors provides a great balance between model simplicity and data representation.
+In this specific case, the elbow occurs within K=4 to K=6 (depending on the granularity desired), confirming that four colors provides a great balance between model simplicity and data representation.

 ![Elbow Plot Visualization](showcase_elbow_plot.png)